brainsum/gdpr-toc/readme.md

 To scrape you need NodeJS and to serve the site You require good old PHP.
 Currently the scraper gets the TOC content from files residing in "/toc-scraper/html" which are downloaded from the EU GDPR site as HTML format.

+## Development

+### Scraper
+- clone the repo
+- navigate to the root directory from a terminal
+- type "npm run scrape"
+- this creates the TOC files that will be included in the website from the folder "/web/dist/inc/parts"

+### Website
+- clone the repo
+- serve the "web/dist" folder with a local LAMP server
+- in the gulpfile.js correct  the "proxy" URL to the URL you are serving
+- navigate to the root directory from a terminal
+- type "npm run dev"
+- this will start a gulp process and open the browser
+- edit files in "web/src"

 ## Deployment

-### The scraper
-- clone the repo
-- navigate to toc-scraper with a terminal
-- type node index
-- this creates the TOC files that will be included in the website ubder the folder "/web/dist/inc/parts"

 ### Website
 - copy "/web/dist" folder to your servers public directory.